 Below are a couple of tips & tricks from Leo Babauta’s Zen Habits.
 He states that “the best method [he] can offer for learning to be present, the best method for practicing, is to focus on it for one month.
 Make focusing or being present a habit.
 If you make it your only focus, [he] guarantees you’ll get better at it, and more importantly, you’ll get into the habit of remembering to focus, of remembering to practice, of being more aware.”

-The One Month Challenge
+Mindfulness For A Stronger Workplace: The One Month Challenge

 Do one thing at a time.
-Single-task, don’t multi-task.
+Single-task, don’t multitask.
 When you’re pouring water, just pour water.
 When you’re eating, just eat.
 When you’re bathing, just bathe.
 Don’t try to knock off a few tasks while eating or bathing or driving.

 Do it slowly and deliberately.
 You can do one task at a time, but also rush that task.
 Instead, take your time, and move slowly.
 Make your actions deliberate, not rushed and random.
 It takes practice, but it helps you focus on the task.

 Do less.
 If you do less, you can do those things more slowly, more completely and with more concentration.
 If you fill your day with tasks, you will be rushing from one thing to the next without stopping to think about what you do.
 But you’re busy and you can’t possibly do less, right?
 Yes, you can.
 I’ve done it, and so have many busy people.
-It’s a matter of figuring out what’s important, and letting go of what’s not.
+It’s a matter of figuring out what’s important, and let go of what’s not.

 Put space between things.
 Related to the “Do less” rule, but it’s a way of managing your schedule so that you always have time to complete each task.
 Don’t schedule things close together — instead, leave room between things on your schedule.
-That gives you a more relaxed schedule, and leaves space in case one task takes longer than you planned.
+That gives you a more relaxed schedule and leaves space in case one task takes longer than you planned.